I am writing this autobiography because I want to leave this here in case I die.

 "One!
 Two!
 Three!"

 Usually, by then I'd start crying...but I still stood there and "toughened" it out.
 I never got any less than a 95% on my school assignments.
 (In Korea, their reaction to anything less than 95% would be "OMG!
 We must commit suicide to save our honor.)

 The above scenario is completely and totally normal for an Asian child.
 That was how much I studied in first grade; imagine how hard the high schoolers, or hell, college kids study in Asia.
 I was only a child so my studying was only around three hours.
 But as you get older, you start to study more like nine or ten hours a day.
 You don't come home until midnight in middle school cause you have to go to so many cram schools.

 Who would have guessed back then...that in ten years, I'd be failing all my classes?

+Let me make a note here for people who don't understand Korean culture.
 In East Asian cultures, corporal punishment is the norm.
-As a matter of fact, if you DON'T beat your kids, then that's considered to be abnormal.
+Everyone beats their children in Korea and it's usually done with a stick.
+As a matter of fact, in Korea, if you DON'T beat your kids, then that's considered to be abnormal.
 So obviously I received corporal punishment too.
 Before I go any further, it' a cultural thing and every kid I knew was treated the same.
 So please do not pity me.
 I did not pity myself.
 Hell yeah, I was scared, but I never thought of myself as 'abused'.
 I don't support it but...that's the way it was.

 To my understanding, Japan has banned beatings at school, though beatings at home are still normal.
 Well, in other countries aside from Japan in Asia, kids also get beaten at school by their teachers.
 It's either with some sort of stick, a ruler to the hand, or you have to stand out in the hall with water buckets and it hurts like fuck.